 What you need to know about real estate before you invest.

-For most real property held directly by the IRA (with the exception of vacant or raw land), the IRA must have an agreement with a third-party property manager.
+For most real property held directly by the IRA (except vacant or raw land), the Individual Retirement Account (IRA) must have an agreement with a third-party property manager.
 The property manager is responsible for ensuring that all expenses, such as property taxes, insurance premiums, homeowner’s association fees and maintenance expenses are paid in a timely manner from the property management trust account.

 If the expenses exceed the retained cash in the property management trust account, the property manager must forward bills and invoices to Provident for payment from the IRA*.
 Expenses are prohibited from being paid by the IRA owner with personal funds.
 If an IRA owner elects not to use a property manager, they must complete and submit a Property Manager Waiver form.

 Real property can be rented to offset costs and increase value, or can be improved upon if the restrictions surrounding prohibited transactions are observed.